-The amount of factor and the frequency of administration for you or your child depends on several variables including your bleeding pattern, general lifestyle, weight, and personal preference.
+The type of treatment or medication for you or your child depends on several variables including your bleeding pattern, general lifestyle, weight, and personal preference.

 There are two main categories of treatment for hemophilia: preventive therapy or prophylaxis and on-demand treatment.
 The type of treatment you receive will be prescribed by doctors at the IHTC with input from you and your family.

 Regardless of which type of treatment you or your child receive, it is very important that you follow that prescribed treatment in order to have the best outcome and avoid long-term complications related to bleeding.